garvoss/garvoss.github.io/_posts/2020-08-17-defcon-2020-aerospace-village.markdown

 [Youtube Link](https://www.youtube.com/watch?v=al5eznn4Dh4)

 Geostationary/Geosynchronous Orbit: Orbit of satellite matches with revolution of the Earth, so that the satellite appears to 'hover' in the same spot in the sky. ~300 satellites in geosync. orbit
 - these satellites can be used to relay messages between ground sations.
-The ground stations can't communicate with each other, due to Earth's curvature, but can communicate to each other if they use a  geosync satellite as a middleman.
+The ground stations can't communicate with each other due to Earth's curvature, but can communicate to each other if they use a geosync satellite as a middleman.
 - these satellites are also used for GPS - Europe has Galileo, China has BeiDou, and Russia has GLONASS
 	- with 4 satellites, trilateration is possible
 - also used for remote sensing - weather metrics, and monitoring of Earth's environmental state
 - need at least 3 sattelites to fully cover the Earth.
 Even then, there will be no visibility at the poles.

-Anatomy of a rocket: "payload" is the machinery needed to achieve the mission; "bus" referred to the supporting infrastructure/machinery ie rocket propulsion
+Anatomy of a rocket: "payload" is the machinery needed to achieve the mission; "bus" refers to the supporting infrastructure/machinery ie rocket propulsion

 Field of view is smaller than field of regard; determines how many revolutions around the Earth a satellite needs to cover the entire Earth